Sample Opening Statements

 - Close this valve, and

-- Close this valve over here downstream of the strainer,
+- Close this valve over here that is downstream of the strainer,

 - Let the slurry drain out of a small elbow valve right here,